 JET has developed several original experiments to study these aspects.
 First of all, JET has the unique ability to modify the amplitude of the toroidal magnetic field ripple.
-The Toroidal Field (TF) ripple has been shown to affect the toroidal rotation [13] and tuning the ripple may alter the shape of the rotation profile.
+The Toroidal Field (TF) ripple has been shown to affect the toroidal rotation and tuning the ripple may alter the shape of the rotation profile [13].
 In a second set of experiments, a specific ICRH heating scheme has been used, which couples to He minority, providing ion heating close to the plasma centre with no excitation of H minority or D majority species.
 The toroidal momentum deposited in the plasma can be changed by varying the mixture of ICRH and NBI heating whilst keeping the total power to the ions and ion heat flux constant [14].
-Both experiments enabled studies on the effect of rotational shear on transport barriers.
-The first part of this paper, section 2, will concentrate on the details of the TF ripple experiments with ITBs [15].
-These observations will be compared with those obtained in the predominant ICRH heated plasmas in section 3.
+This paper will describe and compare both experiments in section 2, showing the effect of plasma rotation and rotational shear on transport barriers.
 The focus is on ion barriers formed in plasmas with reversed central magnetic shear.
-Section 4 deals with the growth phase of the transport barriers in both experiments and the role played by toroidal and also poloidal rotational shear on this process, after which the conclusions will be summarized in the last section.
+Section 3 deals with the details of the growth phase of the transport barriers in both experiments and the role played by toroidal and also poloidal rotational shear on this process, after which the conclusions will be summarized in the last section.